sophie-akesson/menume-frontend/README.md

 ### Components

-- Component files should contain one component.
+- Component folder should contain files for one component, placing another component folder inside the component is OK.
 - Functions related to the component should be placed in its own file in the same folder, unless it's useful elsewhere and can be used as a utility.

 ### Styles

-- Component .sass files should be put in the component folder.
+- Component .scss files should be put in the component folder.
 - Avoid using hard coded units for sizing.
 Use defined sizing from the global styling.

 ### Functions